-Pollens, dust mites and molds are included under airborne allergens.
+Airborne allergens include; pollen, dust mites and molds.
 Pets affected by inhalant allergies may present with chewing, scratching, licking and biting of their feet, flanks, groin and armpits areas.
 These allergens lead to inflammation as a result of skin contact.
 Although we cannot eliminate most of these substances from their environment, we can limit their exposure.
 The most common environmental allergy recognized in pets is actually dust house mites.
 They feed off skin scales so it is important to regularly wash bedding (at over 55C), and ideally keep pets off upholstered furniture.
 Using an air conditioner, keeping your windows closed, installing an air purifier, removing rugs can also help.
-Regular bathing of pets, and regular vacuuming are also helpful.
+Regular bathing of pets, and vacuuming of you house are also helpful.
 Plants should be removed if your pet has a mold allergy.
 If not removed, cover the soil with activated charcoal bits (aquarium supplies) to prevent mold growth.
 Using dehumidifiers to maintain relative humidity between 30-50% can also help.

 Most of the commercially available diets have similar ingredients, so it is not uncommon to have them react to more than one diet.
 Common food allergies for dogs include chicken, beef, pork, milk products, eggs, soy, wheat, and preservatives.
 In cats, common allergies include beef, milk products and fish.
 As more and more commercially available diets have turned to alternative protein sources, what was once considered hypoallergenic or a novel protein source is now commonly found in many diets and will not help a pet with a food allergy.
 For instance Lamb and fish are no longer novel proteins for many pets.
 Commercially available lamb and rice or "hypoallergenic" diets can contain chicken, soy, and wheat, etc. A study of over the counter 'soy free' products found that actually about 75% of them had soy!

-Dogs which have an area just above their tail base with alopecia (hair loss) and pruritis (itching) are often pets affected with flea allergies.
+Dogs which have an area just above their tail base with alopecia (hair loss) and pruritus (itching) are often pets affected with flea allergies.
 The symptoms occur long after the flea has left the area.
-When biting fleas inject saliva into the skin to which the patient reacts.
+When a flea injects saliva into the skin to which the patient reacts.
 This reaction will carry on for up to a week.
 Flea prevention is the key.

 Skin allergy testing involves shaving a pet and injecting various antigens and measuring the immune system's response.
 The identified substances creating an excessive immune response are then formulated into a series of injections to be administered over six to eight months.
-The aim is to try and fatigue the immune response to these substances.
+The aim is to try to fatigue the immune response to these substances.
 Dermatologists report about a 75% response rate to immunotherapy.
 When skin testing is not possible, blood testing may be designed to identify allergens, however the accuracy of these results is questionable.
-Skin allergy testing is a referral procedure.
-Prior to the appointment with the veterinary dermatologist, it is important that all steroid-containing topical skin, eye and ear products are stopped, which can influence the skin reaction results.
+Skin allergy testing requires a referral to a dermatologist.
+Prior to the appointment with the veterinary dermatologist, it is important that all steroid-containing topical skin, oral, eye and ear products are stopped.
+These can influence the skin reaction results.

 Pets should be under the direct supervision of a veterinarian.
 They will provide individualized recommendations on what would be the safest and most effective treatments for your pet.

 Topical sprays come with anti inflammatories, low levels of corticosteroids or antibiotics(Cortavance, Topagen) have been used for a short term on localized spots.
 Corticosteroids used on the skin or within inflamed ears are systemically absorbed over time, and can lead to potential side effects.

 Fatty acids can improve symptoms in patients and have few side effects.
 Their anti-inflammatory benefits not only help skin inflammation, but arthritis too as well as helping senior pets and senility.
 They alone are not expected to control an allergy, but are often used in combination with other therapies.
-Products such as Derma Caps, EFA z plus, etc. help about 20% of patients.
+Products such as Welactin help about 20% of patients.
 These products differ from the commercially available fatty acids to improve the coat quality.
-They should be used with caution in pets with a history of or breed predilection towards pancreatitis (i.e. Schnauzers).

-These can offer a pet relief from the itching, but can have side effects throughout the body.
+These can offer a pet immediate relief from the itching, but can have side effects throughout the body when used longterm.
 When used, we try and combine them with other treatment modalities, and find the lowest possible alternate day dosing that will maintain a pet's comfort.
-Common side effects include increased urination and appetite, and some pets will experience behavioural changes.
+Common side effects include increased urination and appetite, and some pets will experience behavioral changes.
 Long term use of corticosteroids can lead to the development of diabetes, immunosuppression, or Cushings disease.
 Safer products, with a lower dose of corticosteroids combined with antihistamines (Vanectyl-P) are commonly used.

 Cyclosporin (Atopica) has offered pets comfort when other regimes have not.
 It is labeled for dogs over 6 months of age or older.
 It is a safer longterm treatment for a pet than long term steroids.
 Pets respond slower to this medication than some others, and for upwards of 3 weeks its treatment may need to be combined with other drugs including glucocorticoids initially.
-Side effects can include vomiting and diarrhea when initially started, and possibly skin growths and gum hyperplasia (overgrowth).
+Side effects can include vomiting and diarrhea when initially started, and possibly skin growths and gum hyperplasia (overgrowth) when used long term.
 They are contra-indicated in patients with tumors.
 This is an immunosuppressant that works on cell-mediated immune responses.